 - Location and sector - we are seeking broad representation from across the UK and Europe, as well as the academic, pharmaceutical, biotechnology, chemical and agrochemical sectors.

 The NC3Rs values the diverse skills and experience of its Board members and is committed to achieving equality of treatment; all individuals shall have equal opportunities for advancement on the basis of their skills, aptitudes and abilities.
+Applications from women, those with a disability, and members of minority ethnic groups, who are currently under-represented at senior levels in the research and innovation community, are therefore especially encouraged.

 Appointments are made in a personal capacity.
 It is essential that individuals should be able to commit the necessary time and attention to the role, and have the full support of their employer and organisation in doing so.